ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_inverter_adapter/uz_inverter_adapter.rst

 Software driver
 ---------------
-For interacting with the ip-core, the following step-by-step example shows a way of implementing one instace of the software driver.
+For interacting with the ip-core, the following step-by-step example shows a way of implementing one instance of the software driver.

-1. In Vitis, in the Baremetal project und er the folder ``hw_init`` create a new file ``uz_inverter_adapter_init.c``
+1. In Vitis, in the Baremetal project under the folder ``hw_init`` create a new file ``uz_inverter_adapter_init.c``
 2. Include necessary files and create ``config`` and ``output`` structs as well as an init function for one or more instances:

 .. code-block:: c